aha-app/aha-services/docs/tfs.md

 ## Features

-* One Aha! product is associated with one Azure DevOps Services project.
+* One Aha! workspace is associated with one Azure DevOps Services project.
 * A feature can be sent to Azure DevOps Services using the _Send to Azure DevOps Services_ item in the _Send_ dropdown next to the Integrations field on the features page.
 * Requirements are sent together with the feature.
 * Only the name, description and attachments of features and requirements are sent.